srobo/astoria/docs/usage.rst

 There should ideally not be any other files on the Metadata USB.

 ..
 Caution:: If a ``robot.zip`` is placed on the Metadata USB, the robot will not recognise the Metadata USB as Astdiskd will recognise it as a usercode disk.
+See :ref:`Disk Identification` for an explanation of this process.

 Example override file: